helios66/CodeCampRestClient/README.md

 # Rest Client for Code Camp
 ---
-# Here is a brief example ofhow to use it.
----

-## Make a 'GET' call
+## Make a 'GET' call to url example
 ---

 ```java